spectrocloud/librarium/docs/docs-content/integrations/rook-ceph.md

    :::

-5. Once all the workloads are scaled down, this will trigger a unmount and fresh mount of cephFS volumes.
+5. Once all the workloads are scaled down, all existing volume mounts will be unmounted, followed by fresh new mounts of cephFS volumes.
 Ensure that all workloads are scaled down to zero.
 Even if one pod remains that uses the PVC, the unmount will not happen and the issue will not be resolved.